 There can be a sense of conflict between CIOs and CISOs because it's not always clear where one portfolio ends and the other begins.
 But in truth, these areas of overlap are opportunities for partnership and collaboration.
 Leaders should apply shared expertise toward patching infrastructure, onboarding cloud apps, and establishing detailed topologies of the technology stack in the event an incident does occur.

-^{8 5} Reasons DevOps And Security Need To Work Together, Forbes

-A significant portion of IT involves security, but the CISO needs to frame this function as fundamentally business-first - something that supports operational efficiency and customer experience.
+8 5 Reasons DevOps And Security Need To Work Together, Forbes 9 IBM Security, Cost of a Data Breach Report 2021, p.
+25 A significant portion of IT involves security, but the CISO needs to frame this function as fundamentally businessfirst - something that supports operational efficiency and customer experience.
 There's also an opportunity for conversations with the CIO about building and adopting the strongest modern security processes when implementing cloud infrastructure.